MarkRBest/markrbest.github.io/_posts/2025-07-02-dealing-with-data.md

 I know a lot of people who use python for HFT (beatz I'm looking at you).
 This is fine so long as you know what you are doing and make sure the average processing time is appropriate for the data rate.
 The simplest solution to make the amount of inflowing data manageable is to change the subscriptions.
-If you are trading low liquidity alt coins, there is no need for a highly optimised trading system.
+If you are trading low liquidity alt-coins, there is no need for a highly optimised trading system.
 (note. some smaller cap coins have insane volumes when they are pumping) There are aggregate trade feeds and gated order book feeds that are much less demanding to process.
 Since order books and trades are the majority of data, if the goal is to reduce the influx of data this is the best place to start.